lmco/laikaboss/README.md

 1. Create at least 2 servers which handle mail for redundancy - these servers can be co-located with any of the other services
    - SMTP is the most important box for redundancy - because if SMTP is down, it will CAUSE email bounces.
    The docker compose file for an email box only needs to contain the services laikamail and laikacollector
+1. If you need a non-ldap account to log into the system - the user laika_system is enabled by default in the laika_cluster.conf file.
+The randomaly generated password is located in this file /etc/laikaboss/secrets/local_creds.
+You can change the attribute below to just point to an empty JSON list of [].
+LAIKA_AUTH_VALID_USERS=["laika_system"]
 1. Optional:  Install multiple laikadq worker hosts - they only need to have the services laikadq and submitstoraged installed
-1. Configure your primary email server to send BCC emails to scan@<your host> on your mail hosts
+1. Configure your primary email server to send BCC emails to scan@(your host) on your mail hosts
 1. docker-compose up -d
-#leave laika_system as a user its a built in account if you don't have ldap setup
-LAIKA_AUTH_VALID_USERS=["laika_system"]

 ###### MAINTENANCE
 1. A sample requirements3.txt has been included which pins modules to known working versions.
    To update it - you'll need to mount the source code in a container and recreate it - with the latest versions.

+   `pip-compile --output-file=requirements3.txt requirements3.in`

+   Then after rebuilding the container rerun the tests

-This command will pip-compile --output-file=requirements3.txt requirements3.in Rerun the tests docker-compose run  https://example.com:1234/laikaboss/laikaboss laikadq -t
+   `docker-compose run  https://example.com:1234/laikaboss/laikaboss laikadq -t`